felleslosninger/efm-integrasjonspunkt/praktiskprove/How_to_install.md

 ###  1. Application uses *Oxalis* outbound module to send messages
 ###      &nbsp;&nbsp;&nbsp;&nbsp;so first off all you need to set up home catalog ".oxalis" under user catalog "C:\Users\user\.oxalis windows or ~/.oxalis in unix".

+###  2. Put oxalis-global.properties, oxalis-keystore.jks, truststore-test.jks in the ".oxalis" catalog.
+Dont have the proper files contact to peppol authority in Difi

 ###  2. Build with maven in root catalog "mvn clean install"

 ###  3. Optional: You can use adresseregister-web module for address registry simulation under development.
 To turn on